DimitrK/enigma/readme.md

  * `enigma.rmd160`
  * `enigma.md5`

- The trailing `.hash()` method exists behind every available encryption and it return an object of the `Hash` instance which has as properties all the available encoding methods.
-So if you would like to get the Hex or the Base64 value of the generated value is enough to call `sha512Hash.toHex()` or`sha512Hash.toBase64()` or any other encoding you would like instead of the above mentioned way to use an encoding.
+ The trailing `.hash()` method exists behind every available encryption and it return an instance of`Hash` which has as properties all the available encoding methods that exist in `enigma.encode` .
+So if you would like to get the Hex or the Base64 value of the generated value is enough to call `sha512Hash.toHex()` or `sha512Hash.toBase64()` or any other encoding you would like.
+The available encodings are the same with the ones in `enigma.encode` .

 * In order to generate an HMAC from a string and some data (any kind) :